qmhc/vite-plugin-dts/README.md

 ### Missing some declaration files after build (before `1.7.0`)

-By default `skipDiagnostics` option is `true`, which means that type diagnostic will be skipped during the build process (some projects may have diagnostic tools such as `vue-tsc`).
+By default, the `skipDiagnostics` option is set to `true` which means type diagnostic will be skipped during the build process (some projects may have diagnostic tools such as `vue-tsc`).
 If there are some files with type errors which interrupt the build process, these files will not be emitted (declaration files won't be generated).

-If your project doesn't use type diagnostic tools, you can set `skipDiagnostics: false` and `logDiagnostics: true` to turn on the diagnostic and log features of this plugin.
+If your project doesn't use type diagnostic tools, you can set `skipDiagnostics: false` and `logDiagnostics: true` to turn on diagnostic and logging features of this plugin.
 It will help you check the type errors during build and log error information to the terminal.

-### Take type error when using both `script` and `setup-script` in vue component
+### Type error when using both `script` and `setup-script` in Vue component

-This is usually caused by using `defineComponent` function in both `script` and `setup-script`.
+This is usually caused by using the `defineComponent` function in both `script` and `setup-script`.
 When `vue/compiler-sfc` compiles these files, the default export result from `script` gets merged with the parameter object of `defineComponent` from `setup-script`.
 This is incompatible with parameters and types returned from `defineComponent`, which results in a type error.

-Here is a simple [example](https://github.com/qmhc/vite-plugin-dts/blob/main/example/components/BothScripts.vue), you should remove the `defineComponent` which in `script` and export a native object directly.
+Here is a simple [example](https://github.com/qmhc/vite-plugin-dts/blob/main/example/components/BothScripts.vue).
+You should remove the `defineComponent` which in `script` and export a native object directly.

-### Take errors that unable to infer types from packages which under `node_modules`
+### Type errors that are unable to infer types from packages in `node_modules`

-This is a exist issue when TypeScript inferring types from packages which under `node_modules` through soft links (pnpm), you can refer to this [issue](https://github.com/microsoft/TypeScript/issues/42873).
-Currently has a workaround that add `baseUrl` to your `tsconfig.json` and specify the `paths` for these packages:
+This is an existing issue when TypeScript infers types from packages located in `node_modules` through soft links (pnpm).
+Please refer to [this TypeScript issue](https://github.com/microsoft/TypeScript/issues/42873).
+The current workaround is to add `baseUrl` to your `tsconfig.json` and specify the `paths` for these packages:

 ```json
 {